max0x7ba/atomic_queue/README.md

 `CMake` and `Meson` build systems provide the greatest portability and easy usage/consumption of the library, build and run the unit-tests on their supported platforms.
 They provide the best library user experience, as opposed to best library developer experience.

-Some most desirable developer features in GNU Make not found elsewhere:

-* Ultimate totalitarian control of compilers, tools and their options with no friction or indirection.
-Having to invoke CMake or Meson is undesirable extra friction.
-* Unconditionally robust builds, which never require invoking `make clean`.
-That's possible only when tracking complete actual compiler and linker options, which this `Makefile` does at 0-cost.
-* Fast parallel builds and unit-test runs, unmatched by anything else, for rapid R&D cycles.
-* Fast _**multi-toolset parallel builds**_ and unit-test runs, with no idling CPUs at all times, for fastest possible exhaustive pre-deployment tests.
-That's impossible for/with build file generators, for `ninja` in principle, and/or anything else.

 GNU Make command line options with the greatest impact on built time:

 * `-j` sets the number of worker processes to build with in parallel. `-j$(($(nproc)/2))` sets it to half the number of available CPUs.